slateci/slate-catalog-incubator/charts/jupyterlab/README.md

-# Jupyter Notebook - Scientific Python Stack
+# JupyterLab - Scientific Python Stack

 This release of this chart configures a JupyterLab that you can deploy on SLATE platform and also provides two additional optional features:
 ##### 1- Condor Submit Environment